QuadSpinner/Gaea-Docs/source/Guide/0-Workflows/Graph.md

 Drop a connection on another connection to quickly connect to the same source node.

 ### MultiMix
-Select two or more nodes, and click the MultiMix button.
+Select two or more nodes, and click the MultiMix button, alternatively, you can also press `F8` key.
 This will instantly create a sequence of Combine nodes to mix the selected nodes together.
 For more detailed control, you can select two at a time and MultiMix the results.

+## Favorites
+Favorite nodes are shown at the top of the Graph.
+To add or remove a node from favorites, right-click on the tool in the Toolbox and check **Show in favorites**.
+You can also right-click on the tool in favorites bar on top of the Graph and uncheck **Show in favorites** to remove it from favorites.
+You can choose to show/hide favorites bar.
+Open the preferences dialog from main Gaea Menu.
+Under the **Workspace** tab, you can check/uncheck the **Show Favorites in Graph** to show/Hide the Favorites bar on top of Graph.